 - You can also cook this in a Dutch Oven at 350F for 2-3 hours until the meat is done.

-Looking For More French Recipes?
-Check These Out!
+Want More French Recipes?

 - I love a good low carb chicken recipe, and this French Garlic Chicken is TO DIE FOR!
 It's super simple and absolutely delicious!

 - This Shrimp and Asparagus Gribiche is a delicious meal with shrimp, fresh asparagus topped with a gribiche sauce.
 It's quick, easy and keto!